framedsc/Sitesource/markdown/basics.md

 ### Composing for custom aspect ratios

 Let's say you want to take a 3:4 portrait at 3000x4000 but you're not sure how to compose it.
 Cropping from 16:9 wastes a lot of pixels, and hotsampling makes the shot too large to fit on your screen.
-You could use [hotsampling helper shaders](./ReshadeGuides/shaderscatalogue.htm#hotsampling) for Reshade, but instead we'll use SRWE to help us out here.
+You could use [hotsampling helper shaders](./ReshadeGuides/shaderscatalogue.htm#hotsampling) for Reshade, they can scale down a duplicate of your hotsampled window to fit in your monitor.
+That still comes at the cost of running your game at a very high resolution i.e. low framerate, so instead we'll use SRWE to help us out here.

 We can use SRWE to set our game window to 3:4 but *within* our monitor's limits.
 Since we're shooting a portrait, we'll take our monitor's height as our bounds.
 We can then find out the width from some simple math.
 So, at 1080p, we'd set the game window to **810x1080**.
 1440p would be **1080x1440**, and 4K would be **1620x2160**.
 This gives us a 3:4 preview of our shot fit perfectly in our monitor where we can now compose in.